Mike-Kolikidis/ScormPlayer/Readme.md

 Change the values in `demo/src/configure.php` according to your project's details:
 * GOOGLE_CLOUD_STORAGE_BUCKET: the bucket to access in Google Cloud Storage
 * GOOGLE_APPLICATION_CREDENTIALS: path to the json file that contains the private key of the service account that has read access to the storage bucket

+  **Important:** This is the same credentials file used for the Proxy. **Do not change this path**.
+See the relevant note in the previous configuration section for Google Cloud Storage Settings.

 * PROXY_ADDRESS: the url of the Proxy

 ### Usage